PLY (Python lex-Yacc) – An Introduction

-PLY works differently from its UNIX counterparts in a way that it doesn’t require a special input file instead it takes python program as inputs directly.
-The traditional tools also make use of parsing tables which are hard on compiler time whereas PLY caches the results generated and saves them for use and regenerate them as an when needed.
+PLY works differently from its UNIX counterparts in a way that it doesn’t require a special input file instead it takes the python program as inputs directly.
+The traditional tools also make use of parsing tables which are hard on compiler time whereas PLY caches the results generated and saves them for use and regenerates them as needed.

 Suppose you wrote a simple expression: y = a + 2 * b